braekling/WP-Matomo/readme.txt

 = Where can I find the Piwik URL and the Piwik auth token? =

 To use this plugin you will need your own Piwik instance.
-If you do not already have a Piwik setup, you have two simple options: use either [Self-hosted](http://piwik.org/) or [Cloud-hosted](http://piwik.org/hosting/).
+If you do not already have a Piwik setup, you have two simple options: use either a [self-hosted Piwik](http://piwik.org/) or [cloud-hosted Piwik by InnoCraft](https://www.innocraft.cloud/?pk_campaign=WP-Piwik).

 As soon as Piwik works, you'll be able to configure WP-Piwik: The Piwik URL is the same URL you use to access your Piwik, e.g. for the demo site: http://demo.piwik.org.
 The auth token is some kind of a secret password, which allows WP-Piwik to get the necessary data from Piwik.
 To get your auth token, log in to Piwik, click at the preferences gear icon (top right) and click at "API" (left sidebar menu, near the bottom).